Biomed. Center for Men’s Health

 St. George Hospital Biomedical Center for Men’s Health – your partner for all men’s health issues.

-Men’s health encompasses vitality, physical and mental fitness, optimization of cardiovascular function, blood pressure, metabolism, diet, hormonal and immune status.
+At our Biomedical Center for Men's health, our men’s health encompasses vitality, physical and mental fitness, optimization of cardiovascular function, blood pressure, metabolism, diet, hormonal and immune status.
 By creating risk profiles, we can perform preventive diagnostics and provide suggestions so that men know their risks and can influence their health through lifestyle changes.
 Physical activity and relaxation techniques can have a positive impact on their wellbeing and life expectancy.

 This allows men to take their health into their own hands in order to sustainably reduce their risk of certain diseases.
 However, It increases their life expectancy and quality of life.

 With molecular genetic analysis, it is now possible to identify specific health risks and predispositions and take steps to prevent diseases from occurring: